 Currently, there are 3 ways to determine your Lactate Threshold.
-The first requires sweat and math, the second requires sweat and blood, and the third requires patience.
+The first requires sweat and math, the second requires sweat and blood, and the third requires three hundred bucks.
 UGH!
 Hang with me!
 You’ll be glad you did.

 Find your Lactate threshold after the jump!

 Option #1: Field Test